codaris/UnderDeskBike/Documentation/index.md

 ## Conclusion

 The app works great and is everything that I hoped it could be.
-Now it's just a matter of seeing how far I can peddle.
+Now it's just a matter of seeing how far I can pedal.

 [View this project on Github](https://github.com/codaris/UnderDeskBike)